THE 14TH ANNUAL SHORTY AWARDS

 Strategy

-Key features included seamless one-tap/one-scan entry, AR media anchored to real-world surfaces at life-size scale, and an analytics framework capturing engagement duration, repeat interactions, and call-to-action behavior.
-This enabled real-time performance evaluation by placement type, venue, and individual unit, and iteration based on real-world usage.
+Key features included one-tap/one-scan entry, life-sized AR media anchored to real-world surfaces, and analytics capturing engagement duration, repeat interactions, and call-to-action behavior, enabling real-time optimization by placement type, venue, and unit.

-Execution required coordinating stakeholders across different timelines and constraints, including Netflix, media partners, production vendors, and a network of 150+ comic and manga retailers.
-MEDIALIFE operated as the central integrator, delivering turnkey, end-to-end implementation spanning creative translation, asset production, QA, deployment support, and ongoing monitoring.
-The program included standardized build specifications, production workflows, QA requirements, deployment guidance, and a measurement layer that enabled unit-level tracking and optimization across locations.
+Execution required coordinating Netflix, media partners, production vendors, and 150+ comic and manga retailers.
+MEDIALIFE served as the central integrator, delivering turnkey, end-to-end implementation across creative translation, asset production, QA, deployment support, and ongoing monitoring, supported by standardized build specifications and unit-level measurement.

 Results